Questioning how we design

 Updated: Jun 23

 Questioning the importance of 'great' visual communication in design.

 The reason I wanted to write about this was because of my capstone project.
 I did my major in Industrial Design - not out of choice but out of convenience.
-I took very few Industrial Design papers throughout my education at Te Herenga Waka - Victoria University of Wellington, this contrary to my major was out of active choice.
+I took very few Industrial Design papers throughout my education at Te Herenga Waka - Victoria University of Wellington, contrary to my major was out of active choice.
 The other very fortunate thing I experienced at VUW was that we had the freedom to explore and interpret the brief however we saw fit.
 So of course, when it came to my capstone project I had the independence to interpret the project as long as it fulfilled the brief.
-The brief, we had to design a solution for an Aotearoa New Zealand based company/brand/organisation that had been impacted by - you guessed it - COVID-19 (we love her, don't we?).
+In the brief, we had to design a solution for an Aotearoa New Zealand-based company/brand/organization that had been impacted by - you guessed it - COVID-19 (we love her, don't we?).

 This whole brief had me overwhelmed; the thought of designing a physical product induced my eco-anxiety.
 But I was fortunate to have a wonderful lecturer and tutor for the course who helped me navigate through the project.
 The project, I decided to design for New Zealand's Ministry of Education.